Salt Lake City Child Custody Attorneys

 Many judges ask parents to use a form of alternative dispute resolution, like mediation, to try and reach a compromise on their custody arrangement.
 If the parents can agree on the terms of their custody arrangement, they'll draft and sign a joint parenting plan to present to the court.
 The judge will then examine the parenting plan and sign it if it's legally sound, finalizing the case and making the custody arrangement official.

-However, sometimes parents are unable to agree on a custody arrangement, even after extensive negotiations.
-In these cases, the court will ask each parent to draft a parenting plan.
+However, sometimes, parents cannot agree on a custody arrangement, even after extensive negotiations.
+The court will ask each parent to draft a parenting plan in these cases.
 The judge then considers each independent parenting plan and uses that information—as well as any information gathered from the case so far—to draft a court-mandated parenting plan on behalf of the parents.

 How Courts Determine the Best Interests of the Child